LordAmadeus1/Titanic_Random_Forest/README.md

 ## Results

-A Random Forest Classifier was trained and achieved an accuracy of approximately **%** on the validation data.
-The model was then used to generate predictions for the test set.
+The Random Forest Classifier achieved an **Out-Of-Bag (OOB) score of 0.8297**, indicating solid predictive performance on unseen data

 For more projects and updates:
 - GitHub: [https://github.com/LordAmadeus1](https://github.com/LordAmadeus1)